Alerts

 2. As Constructed Grade Certificate: Within 12 months of final occupancy, a certified grade plan must be submitted to confirm grading and drainage meet Town standards.
 Landscaping can’t begin until this step is approved.

-3. Landscaping requirements:
+3. Landscaping Requirements:

 • Minimum 30 cm (12 inches) of quality topsoil across landscaped areas.